Pratik039/Single-File-LD/README.md

 conda activate baseline

+Make sure the pip version is below 24.1

+Run this command:

+pip install pip==24.0

-Install the required Python packages after creating the environment by running:
+Install the other required Python packages after creating the environment and setting the required version of **pip** by running:

-pip install pyannote.audio==0.0.1 numpy==1.26.4 openai-whisper fastcluster==1.2.0 kaldi_io pip==24.0 pytorch-lightning==1.6.5
+pip install pyannote.audio==0.0.1 numpy==1.26.4 openai-whisper fastcluster==1.2.0 kaldi_io pytorch-lightning==1.6.5

 ### 2. Prepare the Audio File